 It is all so random, so sad.
 And now, as if the fate of being a homeless dog isn’t bad enough, let’s just add the fact that you were born blind, or mostly blind.
 With eyelashes that turned inward and caused constant pain and irritation.
 Well…..welcome to the life of Sue.
 She hasn’t been dealt a fair hand.
 And this is the point at which the path of her life needs to change.
 It just HAS to change.
 She deserves it, just as all dogs do.

-Oh my goodness, what a sweet and beautiful dog.
-Sue is a petite 45# with a very beautiful red merle and white coloring which gives her a really striking look.
+Sue is a sweet and beautiful dog.
+She is a petite 45# with a very pretty red merle and white coloring which gives her a really striking look.
 When Sue arrived we were told she was blind.
 But a trip to the vet determined that while she lacked all sight in one eye, she had some sight in the other.
-However, the problem was that she suffered from entropion in the other eye.
+However, she suffered from entropion in the other eye.
 This is a condition in which a portion of the eyelid is inverted or folded inward and this can cause an eyelash or hair to irritate and scratch the surface of the eye.
 It was causing her such discomfort that she could barely open the good eye.
-So of course we immediately had surgery to correct the problem and she is now not only pain free but also has some limited sight!
+So of course we immediately had surgery to correct the problem and she is now pain free and also has some limited sight!

-Her foster mom says: Sue is extremely smart, loves running and playing in the snow (outside she is happiest-completely different dog outside), cat friendly (she pays no attention at all), walks well on leash, shy, loving, gentle.
-She is house broken and crate trained.
-In the house she just hangs out where ever you are.
+Sue is house broken and crate trained.
+In the house she just hangs out where ever her people are.
 She will go in crate if you leave the door open otherwise will lay on her bed in living room.
-Has never even tried to get on the furniture.
-Loves treats, her fleece blanket and family breakfast time.
-She doesn’t know how to play with toys but she enjoys sleeping with them.
+Sue has never even tried to get on the furniture, she has no idea what she is missing.
+Her favorite things are treats, her fleece blanket and family breakfast time.